AN INTERNATIONAL NIGHT OF STORYTELLING & MUSIC

-Karen Wendt will present an engaging mix of stories and movement.
+Kay Elmsley Weeden and Karen Wendt will present an engaging mix of stories and movement in English and Spanish.

 On a local level, the Annual Monona Library TELLABRATION!™ will bring together acclaimed professional and local storytellers from the area to delight, captivate, and mesmerize the audience with their stories.
 “TELLABRATION!™ a trademark of the National Storytelling Network.”

 Meet Andre' St. Pierre, 18th Century French-Indian fur trader.
 History has never been so much fun.
 Andre' will present an entertaining and educational look at the French fur traders and the native tribes they lived and worked with.
 Andre' is a character developed by Andy Talley.
 He has delighted and educated audiences throughout the midwest with his portrayal of our fur trade era.

 For the over 20 years Andy has worked as a naturalist and interpreter in Museum, Forest Preserve District and Conservation District settings.
 He has extensive experience with storytelling, environmental education, and cultural history interpretation.

 Storytelling is a powerful and interactive exchange between listener and teller.
 The power of storytelling invokes imaginations, strengthens literacy, listening and problem solving skills, and it also gives meaning and deepens our connection with others.